browserengineering/book/book/visual-effects.md

 descent are positive if they go downward and negative if they go upward, so ascents will normally be negative, the opposite of Tkinter.

 You should now be able to run the browser again.
 It should look and behave just as it did in previous chapters, and it'll probably feel faster, because Skia and SDL are faster than Tkinter.
+After all, one advantage of using Skia is that, since it is also used in the Chrome browser, we know it has fast, built-in support for all of the shapes we might need.

 Let's reward ourselves for the big refactor with a simple feature that Skia
 enables: rounded corners of a rectangle via the `border-radius` CSS property,